naga-karthik/academic-kickstart/content/authors/admin/_index.md

 bio: Musings of a sports fanatic who happens to be interested in research.

 interests:
-- Medical Imaging Processing
+- Medical Image Processing
-- Generative Deep Learning
+- Generative Models
+- Bayesian Uncertainty Estimation

 education:
   courses: